Barber Earns $50K Account!

 How many times have you blown an account?

-Real live accounts, I want to say 2.
-After I realized that trading with a live account isn’t in my best interest, so I went ahead and switched over to a demo account until I was ready to move on.
+Real funded account., I want to say 2.
+After I realized that simulated trading with a funded account isn’t in my best interest, so I went ahead and switched over to a demo account until I was ready to move on.

 What would you say your biggest barrier with psychology is?